SmolakK/HuMobi/README.md

 This library is mainly devoted to processing individual mobility trajectories and focuses on human mobility prediction and modelling.
 Initially, it was implemented during PhD studies of Kamil Smolak, a PhD candidate at the Wrocław University of Environmental and Life Sciences.

+### Funding

+The work was financed under the National Science Centre (NCN), Poland research grant “Explanation and mitigation of the bias in human mobility predictions” no. 2021/41/N/HS4/03084

+Project title: Explanation and mitigation of the bias in human mobility predictions (polish title: Wyjaśnienie i łagodzenie obciążeń statystycznych w prognozach mobilności ludzi)

 If you use this library please cite the below work:
 ```
 Smolak, K., Siła-Nowicka, K., Delvenne, J. C., Wierzbiński, M., & Rohm, W. (2021).
 The impact of human mobility data scales and processing on movement predictability.
 Scientific Reports, 11(1), 1-10.
 ```

+### What HuMobi does?

 It is a constantly expanding project, and new functionalities are added as you read that text.
 Currently, I am implementing human mobility models - these are not functioning properly yet and are not covered in the documentation.